Alveolar ventilation refers to the volume of fresh air that reaches the alveoli and participates in gas exchange per minute.

 119. The tendency of the chest wall to expand is offset by what?

-It is offset by the contractile force of the lungs.
+The chest wall’s tendency to expand is offset by the contractile forces of the lungs.

-120. Diseases that alter the compliance of either the chest wall or lung often disrupt the balance point, usually with a change in what?
+120. Diseases that alter the compliance of either the chest wall or lungs often disrupt the balance point, usually with a change in what?

 121. Inhalation occurs when the balance between the lungs and the chest wall does what?